espressif/esp-jumpstart/docs/en/rst/networkconfig.rst

 From a user experience perspective, the first step of this requires the user to change their phone’s Wi-Fi network.
 This may be confusing to some users.
-Changing the Wi-Fi network programatically through the phone application may not always be possible (iOS and some variants of Android don’t allow phone apps to do this).
+Changing the Wi-Fi network programmatically through the phone application may not always be possible (iOS and some variants of Android don’t allow phone apps to do this).
 But the advantage of this method though is that it is very reliable (SoftAP being just Wi-Fi, is an